ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/configure-revisions.dotnet.markdown

 1. Create a [RevisionsCollectionConfiguration](../../../../document-extensions/revisions/client-api/operations/configure-revisions#section-2)
    object for every collection you want to set Revisions for.
-2. If you want to define a default configuration, create a `RevisionsCollectionConfiguration` object for it.
+2. If you want to define default settings, create a `RevisionsCollectionConfiguration` object for them.
 3. Add all the `RevisionsCollectionConfiguration` objects you created to a [RevisionsConfiguration](../../../../document-extensions/revisions/client-api/operations/configure-revisions#section-1) object.
 4. Pass the `RevisionsConfiguration` object to the [ConfigureRevisionsOperation](../../../../document-extensions/revisions/client-api/operations/configure-revisions#section) Store operation.
-   Executing the operation will replace the Revisions configuration in thedatabase record.
+   Executing the operation will replace the Revisions configuration in the database record.
    {WARNING: }
     If you want to **modify** the existing configuration rather than replace it,
     retrieve the current configuration and edit it